 We rely on third-party distributors to distribute our approved medicines.
-For example, we rely on sole third-party distributors to distribute Amgen's and BMS's approved cancer therapies in China and multiple third-party distributors for the distribution of our internally developed medicines.
-We also expect to rely on third-party distributors to distribute our other internally developed and in-licensed drug products, if approved.
+For example, we rely on sole third-party distributors to distribute some of our in-licensed approved medicines in China and multiple third-party distributors for the distribution of our internally developed medicines.
+We also expect to rely on third-party distributors to distribute our other internally developed and in-licensed medicines, if approved.
 Our ability to maintain and grow our business will depend on our ability to maintain an effective distribution channel that ensures the timely delivery of our medicines.
-However, we have relatively limited control over our distributors, who may fail to distribute our drugs in the manner we contemplate.
+However, we have relatively limited control over our distributors, who may fail to distribute our medicines in the manner we contemplate.
 For example, while we have long-standing business relationship with our sole distributor for the in-licensed products from BMS, the agreement we entered into with our sole distributor can be terminated by either party upon six months' written notice.
 If price controls or other factors substantially reduce the margins our distributors can obtain through the resale of our medicines to hospitals, medical institutions and sub-distributors, they may terminate their relationship with us.
 While we believe alternative distributors are readily available, there is a risk that, if the distribution of our medicines is interrupted, our sales volumes and business prospects could be adversely affected.